josembadia/velvet_audio/README.md

 Efficient implementation of a sparse pseudo-random filter.

-Includes five sequential versions that optimize the code to take advantage of the fast caches of the processors and reduce both, computational and spatial cost.
+Includes five sequential versions that optimize the code to take advantage of the filter sparsity and fast caches of the processors and reduce both, computational and spatial cost.

 Uses OpenMP to parallelize the processing of different channels.